3 Ford Raptor Years To Avoid & Why

 Some drivers report using their rear window defroster just before the glass shatters, and one or two said they smelled plastic burning at the same time.

-The NHSTA nor Ford seem to have records of any injuries that are the result of glass shattering.
+The NHSTA nor Ford seem to have records of any injuries resulting from glass shattering.

 Transmission issues in 2012 Ford Raptor